qfpl/ghc-extensions-talk/slides/heavier.md

  - Focusing on current implementation that fixes that problem.
 :::

+##

+### TODO: parameters to type functions and constructors have roles

+Roles determine which type of equality is used to check if types are equal.

 ## Nominal equality

 ::: {.left}
 Two types are nominally equal if they are the same type.

+<span class="fragment">The `~` type operator denotes nominal equality.</span>
 :::

 <pre><code class="haskell" data-trim data-noescape>